min2ha/ukwa-site/content/target/34431/index.en.md

   "subject": "Easter Rising "
 }

-# 'Soldiers Are We': Women in the Irish Rising

 This website focuses on women’s involvement in the movement for Irish independence.
 It contain numerous articles on the role of women during the Easter Rising, 1916.